asardaes/dtwclust/cran-comments.md

 ## Update to version 2.3.0
-* Critical: the new R version warns about dropping dimension of a 1x1 matrix.
-Some functions in this package had this problem, which now results in thousands of warnings (see check results of current package with R-devel), so the functions have been fixed.
+* Critical: R-devel warns about dropping dimension of a 1x1 matrix.
+Some functions in this package had this problem, which now results in thousands of warnings (see check results of current package with R-devel), so the functions have been adjusted.
 * More thorough but faster tests.
 * Bug fixes.
 * Consistency adjustments.